 Before BH3's presence was well established on the web, requests for information about BH3 were (sometimes) posted under 'Kunngjøringer' (announcements) in local newspapers.

-Not even the Norwegian national football team playing in a World Cup match is enough to stop us running on Wednesdays, as was reported in a local newspaper (Bergens Tidende), when a journalist and photographer bumped into us on our way to the drink stop on run #87.
+Not even the Norwegian national football team playing in a World Cup match is enough to stop us running on Wednesdays, as was reported in a local newspaper (Bergens Tidende), when a journalist and photographer bumped into us leaving the drink stop on run #87.
 This was duly noted in an article the following day.

 Before BH3 announced its presence to the hashing communite on the World Wide Web, local newspapers were used to try to recruit new members.
 The GM announced the presence of BH3 in the classified pages ('rubrikkannonser') of local newspapers.
 The end-result was lots of monies spent but no new members joined up.

-The text used: 'BERGEN HASH-HOUSE HARRIERS RUN FOR FUN social running club with drinking problem.
+The text reads: 'BERGEN HASH-HOUSE HARRIERS RUN FOR FUN social running club with drinking problem.
 Not for serious runners.
 Run every Wednesday at 7 p.m.'